2012 Samsung Mobile 500

-The 2012 Samsung Mobile 500 was a NASCAR Sprint Cup Series stock car race held on April 14, 2012, at Texas Motor Speedway in Fort Worth, Texas.
+The 2012 Samsung Mobile 500 was a NASCAR Sprint Cup Series race held on April 14, 2012, at Texas Motor Speedway in Fort Worth, Texas.
 Contested over 334 laps, it was the seventh race of the 2012 season.
-Greg Biffle of RFK Racing took his first win of the season, while Jimmie Johnson finished second and Mark Martin finished third.
+Greg Biffle of Roush–Fenway Racing took his first win of the season, while Jimmie Johnson finished second and Mark Martin finished third.

 Report

 Background

 Texas Motor Speedway, the race track where the race was held.

-Texas Motor Speedway, is one of ten intermediate to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Charlotte Motor Speedway.
+Texas Motor Speedway, is one of ten intermediate to hold NASCAR races.
 The standard track is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch, opposite of the front, also has a five degree banking.
 The racetrack has seats for 191,122 spectators.

 Before the race, Greg Biffle led the Drivers' Championship with 226 points, and Dale Earnhardt Jr. stood in second with 220.
 Tony Stewart, Matt Kenseth, Kevin Harvick and Martin Truex Jr. followed in the next four positions with 214 points.
 Denny Hamlin with 210 points, was eight points ahead of Ryan Newman and 18 ahead of Clint Bowyer in eighth and ninth.
 Jimmie Johnson, with 189, was ten points ahead of Carl Edwards in eleventh.
 Brad Keselowski completed the first twelve positions with 175 points, 51 points behind Biffle.
 In the Manufacturers' Championship, Chevrolet was leading with 42 points, nine points ahead of Ford.
 Toyota, with 30 points, was three points ahead of Dodge in the battle for third.
 Kenseth was the race's defending race winner after winning it in 2011.